 Suspect in killing of Detroit officer linked to other shootings, chief says

-Detroit Police Chief James Craig said he was “angry” more had not been done sooner to apprehend a 28-year-old who allegedly killed one Detroit police officer Wednesday and wounded another, after learning that the suspect may have been the culprit in several earlier shootings.
+Detroit Police Chief James Craig said Friday that he was “angry” more had not been done sooner to apprehend a 28-year-old suspect who allegedly killed one Detroit police officer and wounded another Wednesday -- and may be connected to several other shootings.

-The man who allegedly killed Officer Rasheen McClain and wounded Officer Phillippe Batoum-Bisse is likely connected to another murder in Detroit just this week, according to a report.

-Craig said he started an internal investigation to find out why the man was not arrested after the first shooting, a drive-by two weeks ago at the same home where the officer was killed.
-No one was injured in the drive-by.
+Craig said he started an internal investigation to find out why the suspect, whose name has not been released, was not arrested after the first shooting, a drive-by two weeks ago at the same home on Detroit's west side where Officer Rasheen McClain was killed and Officer Phillippe Batoum-Bisse was wounded.
+No one was injured in the first shooting.

-The same suspect appears to be connected to an episode in which two people were shot and wounded Sunday and two more on Monday.
-One of Monday’s victims, a 31-year-old man, died from his injuries.
+In between, two people were shot and wounded Sunday on the west side and two others were shot Monday on the east side.
+One of those victims, a 31-year-old man, died.

-The drive-by, Monday’s shooting and Wednesday’s home invasion appear to revolve around the suspect’s fixation on an ex-girlfriend.

-A complaint was filed after the drive-by and Batoum-Bisse took the report, Craig said.
-The ex-girlfriend later went to the police station and says she gave “someone in the station the name of the responsible suspect.”
+The drive-by, Monday’s shooting and Wednesday’s home invasion appear to revolve around the suspect’s fixation on a 16-year-old ex-girlfriend.
+Craig said Batoum-Bisse took the initial report against the suspect after the drive-by.
+The teenager also went to the police station and alleges she gave “someone in the station the name of the responsible suspect.”

 DETROIT OFFICER KILLED, ANOTHER WOUNDED IN SHOOTOUT WITH SUSPECT, POLICE SAY